how to keep succulents alive

 Spraying fertilizer o a succulent

 Feeding sounds hilarious when we talk of plants, but yes!
-Plants requires feeding.
-As much as succulents grow in low nutrient environments, spraying them with fertilizer once a year is beneficial to their growth.
+Plants require feeding.
+As much as succulents grow in low-nutrient environments, spraying them with fertilizer once a year benefits their growth.
 Use a well-balanced organic fertilizer, dilute it with water, and spray it directly on the site.
-For best results, you should spray the fertilizer a the beginning of the growth.
+For best results, you should spray the fertilizer at the beginning of the growth.

 12. Get Rid Of Bugs